saturnlighting/literature-review/README.md

 neighbourhood design that contributed to encouraging non-automobile travel”.

+“Children whose routes had a high density of streetlights were less likely to cycle to school” (Panter et al. 2010).

 ## Cycling inequalities in lighting

 Fear of danger of injury from traffic, falls, or violence seems to